microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Get-MgPrintShareAllowedUserByRef.md

 # Get-MgPrintShareAllowedUserByRef

 ## SYNOPSIS
-Retrieve a list of users who have been granted access to submit print jobs to the associated printerShare.
+The users who have access to print using the printer.

 ## SYNTAX